wallarm/ingress-plus/docs/cli-arguments.md

     	comma-separated list of pattern=N settings for file-filtered logging -watch-namespace string
     	Namespace to watch for Ingress resources.
-By default the Ingress controller watches all namespaces
+By default the Ingress controller watches all namespaces -enable-prometheus-metrics
+    	Enable exposing NGINX or NGINX Plus metrics in the Prometheus format -prometheus-metrics-listen-port
+    	Set the port where the Prometheus metrics are exposed.
+[1023 - 65535] (default 9113)
 ```